-The SALI offers indeed an easy and efficient method for distinguishing the chaotic versus ordered nature of orbits in a variety of problems.
+The SALI offers indeed an easy and efficient method for distinguishing the chaotic vs. ordered nature of orbits in a variety of problems.
 In the present section we use it for identifying regions of phase space where large scale ordered and chaotic motion are both present.

-In figure 7 we present a detailed plot of the x=0 PSS of the 2D Hénon-Heiles system (3).
+In Fig. 7 we present a detailed plot of the x = 0 PSS of the 2D Hénon-Heiles system (3).
 Regions of ordered motion, around stable periodic orbits, are seen to coexist with chaotic regions filled by scattered points.
-In order to demonstrate the effectiveness of the SALI method, we first consider orbits whose initial conditions lie on the line $p_y=0$.
+In order to demonstrate the effectiveness of the SALI method, we first consider orbits whose initial conditions lie on the line $p_y = 0$.
 In particular we take 5000 equally spaced initial conditions on this line and compute the value of the SALI for each one.
-The results are presented in figure 8 where we plot the SALI as a function of the y coordinate of the initial condition of these orbits for t=1000 (panel (a)) and t=4000 (panel (b)).
+The results are presented in Fig. 8 where we plot the SALI as a function of the y coordinate of the initial condition of these orbits for t = 1000 (panel (a)) and t = 4000 (panel (b)).
 In both panels the data points are line connected, so that the changes of the SALI values are clearly visible.
-Note that there are intervals where the SALI has large values (e.g. larger than 10^{-4}), which correspond to ordered motion in the island of stability crossed by the $p_y=0$ line in figure 7.
+Note that there are intervals where the SALI has large values (e.g. larger than 10^{-4}), which correspond to ordered motion in the island of stability crossed by the $p_y = 0$ line in Fig. 7.
 There also exist regions where the SALI has very small values (e.g. smaller than 10^{-12}) denoting that in these regions the motion is chaotic.
-These intervals correspond to the regions of scattered points crossed by the $p_y=0$ line in figure 7.
-Although most of the initial conditions give large ($>10^{-4}$) or very small ($\le 10^{-12}$) values for the SALI, there also exist initial conditions that have intermediate values of the SALI
+These intervals correspond to the regions of scattered points crossed by the $p_y = 0$ line in Fig. 7.
+Although most of the initial conditions give large (> 10^{-4}) or very small ($\leq 10^{-12}$) values for the SALI, there also exist initial conditions that have intermediate values of the SALI ($10^{-12} < \text{SALI} \le 10^{-4}$) e.g. at t = 1000 in Fig. 8(a).
+These initial conditions correspond to sticky chaotic orbits, remaining for long time intervals at the borders of islands, whose chaotic nature will be revealed later on.
+By comparing Figs. 8(a) and 8(b) it becomes evident that almost all points having $10^{-12} < \text{SALI} \le 10^{-4}$ in Fig. 8(a) move downwards to very small values of the SALI in Fig. 8(b), while the intervals that correspond to ordered motion remain the same.
+Again in Fig. 8(b) there exist few points having intermediate values of the SALI, which correspond to sticky orbits whose SALI will eventually become zero.
+We note that it is not easy to define a threshold value, so that the SALI being smaller than this value reliably signifies chaoticity.
+Nevertheless, numerical experiments in several systems show that in general a good guess for this value could be $\lesssim 10^{-4}$.